king-of-ducks/nvim/README.md

 ## Discontinued
 This config is discontinued and i won't make any updates for this config.
-New one is in development
+You can download new one [here](https://github.com/king-of-ducks/Neofleet.git).

 # Hello
 This is my `nvim` config.
 Feel free to use it, copy and modify as you want